By Eben van Tonder & Christa Berger, 7 August 2025

 Kuroda T (1996) ‘Shinto in the History of Japanese Religion’.
 Journal of Japanese Studies.

 Lund M N et al (2007) ‘Meat Science and the Role of Nitrite and Saliva’.
-Trends in Food Science & Technology 18 (3): 135–143.
+Trends in Food Science and Technology 18 (3): 135–143.

 Maloney C (1976) People of South Asia.
 Holt Rinehart and Winston.